nhrap-hazus/FAST/README.md

 Sample building data for Honolulu, HI are included in the "UDF" folder.

-FAST is developed using the Hazus Python Library, HazPy.
+FAST is developed using the Hazus Python Package, HazPy.
 HazPy tools automatically check for updates each time they are opened.
-Hazus Python Library documentation is found here: https://github.com/nhrap-hazus/hazus
+Hazus Python Package documentation is found here: https://github.com/nhrap-hazus/hazus

 The Hazus Team would like to thank the Oregon Department of Geology and Mineral Industries for developing an early version of this tool: https://www.oregongeology.org/pubs/ofr/O-18-04/O-18-04_user_guide.pdf